ntamasM/srt-translator/README.md

   --temperature 0.2 --top-p 0.1 \
   --glossary anime_terms.txt --glossary-ci \
   --removal-file profanity.txt \
-  --translator-name "Your Name" \
+  --translator-name "Your Name"
-  --append-watermark
+  # Credits will be automatically inserted in the best gap!
 ```

 ### Batch Processing with Options